 Code provision A.6.4 requires directors to comply with the Model Code for Securities Transactions by Directors of Listed Issuers in Appendix 10 of the Listing Rules (the “Model Code”).

 The Company has a balanced Board of Executive Directors and INEDs so that no individual or small group can dominate its decision-making process.
-To help the Board perform its duties and make decisions on the Company’s affairs, Board Committees (including executive committee (“Executive Committee”), remuneration committee (“Remuneration Committee”), nomination committee (“Nomination Committee”) and audit committee (“Audit Committee”)) have been established under the Company’s Articles of Association (“Articles”).
+To help the Board perform its duties and make decisions on the Company’s affairs, Board Committees (including executive committee (“Executive Committee”), remuneration committee (“Remuneration Committee”), nomination committee (“Nomination Committee”) and audit and risk management committee (“Audit and Risk Management Committee”, formerly known as audit committee)) have been established under the Company’s Articles of Association (“Articles”).
 Other Board Committees may be formed from time to time.
 Further details about Board Committees are discussed in the latter part of this report.

 Brief biographies of Directors are set out in “Management Profile” in this annual report.